First Home Super Saver Scheme guide

 Understanding FHSSS conditions

+The FHSSS has strict conditions about how and when you use the withdrawn funds.
 You must sign a contract to purchase or build a home within 12 months of withdrawing your savings, though an additional 12-month extension may be granted in some circumstances.
 The property must be your principal place of residence, and you must occupy it for at least six months within the first year after it is ready for occupation.
-These conditions ensure scheme funds support genuine homeownership, not investment purposes.

 Frequently asked questions

-What happens if I don't buy or build a home within the timeframe?
+What happens if I do not buy or build a home within the timeframe?

-There are strict conditions around how and when you use FHSSS funds.
 You must sign a contract to purchase or build a home within 12 months of withdrawing your savings, though an additional 12-month extension may be granted.
-If you do not buy or build within the timeframe, you can either recontribute the funds back into your super account as a non-concessional contribution or keep the funds and pay an FHSSS tax of 20%.
+If you do not buy or build within the timeframe, you can either recontribute the funds back into your super account as a non-concessional contribution, or keep the funds and pay an FHSSS tax of 20%.
 Planning your pre-approval and home search timeline carefully helps you meet these requirements.

 Can I use FHSSS for an investment property or rental?

-No, the FHSSS is exclusively for purchasing or building a home as your principal place of residence.
+No. The FHSSS is exclusively for purchasing or building a home as your principal place of residence.
 The property must be residential and located in Australia, and you must move into it within the required timeframe.
 It cannot be used for investment properties or rentals.
-If you're interested in investment strategies after purchasing your first home, our mortgage broker advisers can discuss those options separately.

 How much can I deposit into my super under FHSSS?

 You can deposit up to $15,000 per financial year, with a maximum of $50,000 across all years for contributions made from 1 July 2017 onwards.
 This maximum amount is boosted by associated earnings that the ATO calculates at a set rate.
-Understanding your property deposit calculator helps you determine if FHSSS alone will meet your needs or if combined with other savings, it gets you closer to your purchase goal.
+Use our property deposit calculator to see what property price your FHSSS savings can support.

-Concessional contributions, like salary sacrifice, are taxed at 15% when contributed to super, which is typically lower than your marginal tax rate.
+Concessional contributions (like salary sacrifice) are taxed at 15% when contributed to super, which is typically lower than your marginal tax rate.
 Non-concessional contributions are made from after-tax income but have higher annual caps.
 For FHSSS purposes, both types of contributions are eligible for withdrawal.
-Consulting with a financial adviser helps you choose the contribution strategy that works best for your circumstances and maximises your FHSSS benefit.
+Consulting with a financial adviser helps you choose the contribution strategy that maximises your FHSSS benefit based on your income level.

-Can I withdraw FHSSS funds if I'm purchasing with a partner?
+Can I withdraw FHSSS funds if I am purchasing with a partner?

-Yes, if both you and your partner are eligible first home buyers, you can each withdraw up to the maximum $50,000 from your respective super accounts.
-This combined approach can significantly boost your joint deposit.
-Coordinating your first home buyer loan application with dual FHSSS withdrawals can strengthen your purchasing position.
+Yes.
+If both you and your partner are eligible first home buyers, you can each withdraw up to the maximum $50,000 from your respective super accounts.
+This combined approach can significantly boost your joint deposit and strengthen your purchasing position when applying for pre-approval.

 What is the 30% tax offset mentioned in FHSSS?

 When you withdraw FHSSS funds, the taxable portion is added to your assessable income in the year you make the request.
-However, the Australian Tax Office applies a 30% tax offset to reduce the overall tax payable on this income.
-This offset is designed to prevent double taxation on your contributions and earnings.
+However, the ATO applies a 30% tax offset to reduce the overall tax payable on this income.
+This offset prevents double taxation on your contributions and earnings.
 Your tax position depends on your overall income, so discussing your situation with a tax professional ensures you understand your liability.

-Can I make a salary sacrifice arrangement if my employer doesn't offer super?
+Can I make contributions if my employer does not offer salary sacrifice?

-Most employers are required by law to offer superannuation, but if yours doesn't or if you're self-employed, you can still make personal contributions from your after-tax income to the FHSSS.
-Self-employed individuals and those in non-traditional employment arrangements can contribute through their own super accounts.
-Our mortgage broker advisers can help you understand your options based on your employment situation and maximise your FHSSS contributions.
+Yes.
+If your employer does not offer salary sacrifice, or if you are self-employed, you can still make personal contributions from your after-tax income to the FHSSS.
+Self-employed individuals and those in non-traditional employment arrangements can contribute through their own super accounts and claim tax deductions on those contributions.

 How does FHSSS coordinate with government first home buyer grants?

-FHSSS withdrawals are separate from first home buyer grants and concessions available in most states.
-You can use FHSSS savings alongside state grants such as NSW First Home Owner Grants or stamp duty concessions to maximise your total available funds.
-When layering multiple schemes, exploring your first home owner grant eligibility ensures you capture all available benefits.
+FHSSS withdrawals are separate from first home buyer grants and concessions.
+You can use FHSSS savings alongside NSW First Home Owner Grants, stamp duty concessions, and the Home Guarantee Scheme to maximise your total available funds.
+Layering multiple schemes together creates the strongest possible position for entering the property market.

 How does FHSSS compare to the Home Guarantee Scheme?

-FHSSS and the Home Guarantee Scheme are complementary first home buyer programmes.
-FHSSS helps you build your deposit faster, whilst the Home Guarantee Scheme lets you purchase with a smaller deposit and no Lenders Mortgage Insurance.
-Many first home buyers use both schemes together to maximise their purchasing power.
+The FHSSS and the Home Guarantee Scheme are complementary programmes that serve different purposes.
+The FHSSS helps you build your deposit faster through tax-advantaged superannuation contributions.
+The Home Guarantee Scheme lets you purchase with a smaller deposit (5%) and no LMI.
+Many first home buyers use both schemes together.
+Read about the benefits and risks to decide if this combination suits you.

 What happens if I lose my job after withdrawing FHSSS funds?

-If you lose your job before purchasing a property, you still have 12 months, plus potential extension, to complete your property purchase.
-If circumstances prevent you from completing the purchase within the timeframe, you can either recontribute the funds back into super or keep the funds and pay FHSSS tax of 20%.
-Our mortgage broker team can help you understand your options if your circumstances change.
+If you lose your job before purchasing a property, you still have 12 months (plus potential extension) to complete your property purchase.
+If circumstances prevent you from completing the purchase within the timeframe, you can either recontribute the funds back into super or keep the funds and pay the 20% FHSSS tax.
+Your mortgage broker can help you understand your options if your circumstances change unexpectedly.

 Turn your super into your first home deposit.